alistair-broomhead/python-sikuli-client/README.md

-#siculiserver.py
+#sikuliserver.py
-##Aka robotframework-siculiserver
+##Aka robotframework-sikuliserver
-Jython script to run a robot remote library exposing the Siculi API (and popen)
+Jython script to run a robot remote library exposing the Sikuli API (and popen)

 ##Under windows